-The second ever Summer in the City Awards ceremony happened on Sunday on the event’s main stage.
+The second ever Summer in the City Awards took place on the Main Stage on the final evening of the 2017 event.

-Tom Burns hosted the second Summer in the City Awards, celebrating the different types of creator that YouTube has to offer.
+Tom Burns hosted the ceremony, which celebrates the different types of content that YouTube has to offer.

-The Film of the Year Award was presented by Luke Cutforth.
-Bertie Gilbert won with My Sister from a shortlist of Comfort Food by Sam Saffold-Geri, Hot Mess by Hazel Hayes, Perception by Mikey Murphy and Playground by Sammy Paul.
+Film of the Year was presented by Luke Cutforth.
+Bertie Gilbert won with My Sister from a shortlist of Comfort Food by Sam Saffold-Geri, Hot Mess by Hazel Hayes, Perception by Mikey Murphy, and Playground by Sammy Paul.
 Bertie came on stage with his sister, Gene, who held the award for him.
 “Thank you so much!” said Bertie.
-“I just thought I wanted to make a little thing about my sister because I was so proud of her.
+“I just wanted to make a little thing about my sister because I was so proud of her.
 Thank you so much, it means a lot to us.”

 Next up was the Artisan Award, which was presented by Dodie Clark.
-Jamie Jo won, from a shortlist of Anna Brisbin, PJ Liguori, Sorted Food, and Mat Adlard (the Topless Baker).
+Jamie Jo won, from a shortlist of Anna Brisbin, PJ Liguori, SORTEDfood, and Matt Adlard (the Topless Baker).
 Jamie Jo teared up and was unable to make a speech, which led to the audience cheering her on even more loudly.

 The Fashion and Beauty Award came next, presented by Bethan Leadley.
-Saffron Barker won, from a shortlist of Anastasia Floral Princess, Jasmine Clough, Leyla Rose and Lewys Ball.
+Saffron Barker won, from a shortlist of Anastasia Kingsnorth, Jasmine Clough, Leyla Rose, and Lewys Ball.
 In her speech, Saffron said: “Thank you so much!
 I did not expect this at all and I hope you all had an amazing weekend!”